 Do not support NRC, amended citizenship law not for Indians, says Patnaik

-Bhubaneswar: Odisha Chief Minister Naveen Patnaik on Wednesday said the ruling BJD does not support NRC but had backed the amended citizenship law as the latter applies only to foreigners.
+Bhubaneswar: Odisha Chief Minister Naveen Patnaik on Wednesday said the ruling BJD does not support NRC but backed the amended citizenship law, noting that it applies only to foreigners.

 He also appealed to the people of Odisha to maintain peace and not fall for rumours.